Latest Blogs

 2. Supply Chain Finance (Reverse Factoring)

-Definition: A buyer-led system where suppliers get paid early by a financier, and the buyer repays later.
-The cost is based on the buyer’s credit rating .
+Definition: A buyer-led system where suppliers get paid early by a financier, and the buyer repays the amount at a later date.
+The cost is based on the buyer’s credit rating.

 Simple explanation: Imagine your large customer arranges funding so you get paid sooner—without them paying themselves right away.